WildCodeSchool/js-training-materials/dojos/analyse/airline-company.md

 # Airline Company

-We want to manage flights operated by an airline company, without taking care of passenger seat reservations.
-Only one-week flights are considered.
-The company has a fleet of aircraft and a team of pilots, using which it operates a series of routes serving certain cities (more precisely: certain airports).
-It is assumed that flights are non-stop.
+Our task is to manage flights operated by an airline company, not including the management of passenger seat reservations.
+Only one week of flights are to be considered for the task.
+The company has a fleet of aircraft and a team of pilots, which operate a series of routes involving specific cities (more precisely: specific airports).
+It is assumed that flights are all non-stop (direct).
-Each aircraft is characterized by: a registration number, a type, a capacity (number of seats), a range (maximum distance that can be flown non-stop), a date of purchase and a date of last revision.
+Each aircraft is characterised by a registration number, a type, a capacity (number of seats), a range (maximum distance that can be flown non-stop), a date of purchase and a date of last revision.
-Some characteristics are common to all devices of the same type: this is the case of the manufacturer, the capacity and the range.
+Some characteristics are common to all devices of the same type, such as the manufacturer, capacity and range.
-Each pilot is characterized by an employee number, a name, an address, a salary, and a qualification that determines the types of aircraft he is authorized to fly.
+Each pilot is characterised by an employee number, name, address, salary, and qualification that determines the types of aircraft they are authorised to fly.
-Each flight is identified by a unique number over the week and is characterized by a schedule, a route, a number of passengers, an aircraft, and a pilot (the captain).
+Each flight is identified by a unique number over the week and is characterized by a schedule, route, number of passengers, aircraft, and a pilot (the captain).

 ## Author